Circles.Life Mobile Phone Plans Review

 What does Circles.Life offer?

-While Circles.Life’s single SIM-only plan option may seem limiting, the telco does offer several customisation options, including extra data.
+While Circles.Life’s single SIM-only plan option may seem limiting, the telco does offer several customisation options, including extra data, as well as a new 8GB plan for lighter users.
 International calls and roaming are also available, but be aware that these aren’t included in your standard monthly price price – these extra costs will be added to your next bill.

 If you’re interested in the extras available on Circles.Life plans, we’ve listed several inclusions (and exclusions) in the below table.